 - Volcano Bay Universal Express Pass, $19.99 per person per day lets you skip the virtual lines at SELECT rides & attractions once.
 Before purchasing this express pass, make sure the rides at Volcano Bay you really want to ride are part of the select ones included in this express pass.

 A Real Sand Beach

-There are a ton of beach chairs and umbrellas that are first come first serve, we recommend coming early to get a chair.
-However, for the ultimate day at the park reserve a cabana or premium seating in advance.
-There are two types of cabanas, single cabanas for up to 6 people $159.99 per day and family cabanas which can hold up to 16 people for $299.99 per day.
-Plus cabanas come with some pretty sweet bonuses:
+There are a ton of beach chairs and umbrellas that are first come, first serve.
+We recommend coming early to get a chair.
+However, for the ultimate day at the park, reserve a cabana or premium seating in advance.
+There are two types of cabanas, single cabanas for up to 6 people for $159.99 per day and family cabanas which can hold up to 16 people for $299.99 per day.
+Plus, cabanas come with some pretty sweet bonuses:

 - Refrigerator stocked with waters

 - Towel & Locker Service

 - Concierge service with an exclusive menu delivered right to the cabana